GUIDE TO PEAK AND SLACK SEASONS: TIPS FOR SUCCESS

 After the hustle and bustle of the peak season, the slack season in Oceania generally sets in from December to March.
 This period sees a slowdown in freight activities as the holiday season has concluded, and businesses are often overstocked with unsold goods.
 The demand for new shipments drops significantly, leading to lower freight rates and a decrease in shipping volume.
 This slack period is further extended by the impact of the Chinese New Year, during which manufacturing in Asia slows down or halts, affecting the supply chain and shipping schedules.

 It's important to note that these periods can vary year to year and be influenced by global economic conditions, trade policies, and unexpected global events such as pandemics or geopolitical tensions.
-Businesses involved in freight forwarding and international trade should stay informed about these factors and adjust their strategies accordingly to navigate the fluctuating demand and supply dynamics effectively.
+Businesses involved in freight forwarding and international trade should stay informed about these factors and adjust their strategies accordingly to effectively navigate the fluctuating demand and supply dynamics.

 Influence on International Trade